The table widget displays data as a simple table, distributed in columns and rows.

 The widget settings are contained in the Data and Visual tabs.
 The settings in the Data tab are described in the Working with Activeboard widgets article.

 These are the visual settings for the table widget:

-In cases you have a large amount of data, you can activate this option to separate the table content into different pages.
+In cases where you have a large amount of data, activate this option to separate the table content into different pages.

 |Top||Customize the data-sorting criteria and the maximum number of events shown in the table by enabling the filter options.|

 |Top row limits|

 Set the maximum number of rows you want to display in the table.
 The top rows are defined by the sorting criteria in Sort by field and Sorting type.
 The default value is 10.